SPONSOR A HIVE

 $300 Donation: Sponsor a hive for a year - Your $300 donation will go towards providing a bee hive for a wild colony, including all the equipment and resources needed to rescue the bees and relocate them safely to one of our Bee Sanctuaries.
 We will attach your name to the hive, and we will also provide you with updates and photos of your hive in our bee sanctuary for that year.
 Don't worry - when your year up, the bees still continue to live there, but someone else may choose to take over that sponsorship!

 $500 Donation: Adopt a hive!
 This is for the lifetime of the hive: Your $500 donation will go towards providing a bee hive home for a wild colony and is for the lifetime of the hive, including all the equipment and resources needed to rescue the bees and relocate them safely to one of our Bee Sanctuaries, as well as the additional benefit of 3 jars of honey and a Happy Bee Honey Club T shirt.
+When the time comes to harvest honey from your hive (it may take up to a year or longer for that to happen, depending on how well your bee colony is doing), we will most definitely give you a couple of jars from your very own adopted hive.
 We can put your name on the hive, although if you prefer, with the $500 donation you can personalize the new bee hive yourself by taking it home (before we move the bees into it) and painting it yourself or with your family.
 If you don't live locally, no problem - we can get one of our volunteers to paint it and put your name on it and if you have ideas for the design - let us know and we will do our best to create a hive you'd be proud of.
 These will be your adopted bees - only WE get to look after them!

 Remember - this sponsorship or adoption program isn't about what you can get back from the bees, but it's about helping them.
 As someone famous once said, ask not what the bees can do for you, but what you can do for the bees :-)